A.A. Badenhorst

 Andremily is a boutique winery based in California, founded by winemaker Jim Binns in 2012.
 Specializing in Rhône-style wines, particularly Syrah, Andremily has quickly gained a reputation for producing powerful, complex, and highly sought-after wines.
 The winery is known for its meticulous approach to viticulture and winemaking, resulting in limited-production wines that receive high critical acclaim.

-Château Angélus is an iconic winery located in the Saint-Émilion region of Bordeaux, France.
+Château Angélus is a Legendary winery located in the Saint-Émilion region of Bordeaux, France.
 Renowned for producing high-quality, full-bodied wines primarily from Merlot and a significant proportion of Cabernet Franc, the estate has achieved acclaim for its exceptional terroir and meticulous winemaking practices.
 Until 2022, Angélus was consistently classified as a Premier Grand Cru Classé A estate, the highest classification in Saint-Émilion.
 However, in 2022, Château Angélus withdrew from the Saint-Émilion classification system, choosing to stand apart while continuing its legacy of excellence.

 Anne Gros, a respected winemaker in Burgundy’s Vosne-Romanée, produces Pinot Noir that is lauded for its elegance and depth, with vineyard practices that focus on expressing the terroir.